suo-haoran/caja-quest/README.md

 ## Feedbacks

-There are three types of feedback mechanism to notify a user:
+There are two types of feedback mechanism to notify a user:

 1. Notification
 2. Vibration